enobufs/dtimer/README.md

 ### Event types

+#### Event: 'ready' - Emitted when the module is ready to process events.

 #### Event: 'event' - Emitted when an event is received.
 The handler will be called with the following argument: